All Guides About Start Here

 3–5s

-Decision window to stay or bounce
+Decision window to stay or leave

 40%

-Of cold visitors bounce before scrolling
+Of new visitors leave before scrolling

 3–5%